 Most hepatitis B infections clear up

 without treatment.
-Others develop into chronic hepatitis B. This can lead to serious complications, even death.
+Others develop into chronic hepatitis B. This can lead to serious complications and death.

-Newborns routinely receive the first dose of the hepatitis B vaccine before leaving the hospital.
+Newborns routinely receive the first dose of the hepatitis B vaccine (HBV) within 24 hours of birth.

 Two more injections are given to all infants at: